lerausenco/KBE-Prosjekt/README.md

 ## Factory production manager User Interface
-A system for controlling the manufacturability was implemented.
+A system for controlling the manufacturability had been implemented.
 This was done by having a production manager User Interface where the production manager could set maximum and mimimum limits for the chair as seen in the picture below.
 The submitted limits are sent to the database and read in the customer_architect.py script.
+The screenshot below shows the stage after the minimum limits have been set and before the maximum limits have been sent.

 ![](Figures/setting_limits.PNG)